 My Dad got a kick out of that.
 “Oh, now, listen to this.
 Matt’s still got it, huh?”

 “He calls me hottie, even when I’m unshowered and not wearing makeup,” I answered.

 “That’s how it should be,” Dad said.

-Of course, when my husband calls me hot or beautiful, especially on those days that I don’t think my appearance warrants the compliment, I tend to wonder through what kind of lens he is seeing me.
+Of course, when my husband calls me hot or beautiful, especially on those days I don’t think my appearance warrants the compliment, I tend to wonder what kind of lens he is seeing me through.